Consumption is the value of goods and services bought by people. Individual buying acts are aggregated over time and space.

 Fourth, only newly produced goods enter into the definition of consumption, wheareas the purchase of, say, an old house is not considered consumption in macroeconomics, since it was already counted in the GDP of the year in which it was built.
 Needless to say, for the consumer, both old and new goods provides some need satisfaction.

 Cumulated savings in the past can be squeezed in case of necessity and give rise to a jump in consumption, similarly with what happens with wealth increase, due for instance to stock exchange boom or house prices boom.
-Family debt can mount to fund consumption, while repayments brake its dynamics.
+Family debt can be boosted to fund consumption, while repayments brake its dynamics.

 Expectations on future income, especially if concerning short-term credible events, may also play an important role.